 - 137. In the event a special service district, business improvement district or similar governance structure for the Waterfront Plan area or a portion thereof, is established by the City, the commercial and residential property owners shall be included in such district as directed by the City, to assist in financing the construction, operation, maintenance and programming of public improvements within the Waterfront Plan area, or a portion thereof. - 138.
-The annual contribution rate to the City shall be reevaluated, with the funds from the contribution amount established in the condition #136 above credited toward the special service district, business improvement district or similar governance structure.
-The annual contribution rate to the special service district, business improvement district or similar governance structure shall not be less than the annual contribution rate as determined by condition #136.
-(P&Z)
+CONDITION AMENDED BY PLANNING COMMISSION: The annual contribution rate to the City shall be reevaluated, with the funds from the contribution amount established in the condition #136 above credited toward the special service district, business improvement district or similar governance structure.
+If the City adopts a special service district, business improvement district or similar assessment, the annual contribution required by condition #136 shall be replaced by such assessment.
+The annual contribution rate to the special service district, business improvement district or similar governance structure Such assessment shall not be less than the annual contribution rate as determined by condition #136.
+(P&Z)(PC)